Casino trade group attacks bid by PokerStars to play in U.S.

 The stakes in the battle increased dramatically this month with the passage of the New Jersey law and a revamped law in Nevada.
 Delaware also allows in-state online gambling, but the Nevada and New Jersey laws both allow for the negotiation of interstate compacts.

-Those deals would allow residents in one approved state to play against people in another approved state, which would attract more bettors and increase the pressure on other states to allow their citizens to play.
-If PokerStars were approved in New Jersey, that might allow it to effectively circumvent a Nevada law which bans companies that took bets from U.S. players after the 2006 ban.
+Those deals would let allow residents in one approved state play against people in another approved state, which would attract more bettors and increase the pressure on other states to allow their citizens to play.
+If PokerStars were approved in New Jersey, that might allow it to effectively circumvent a Nevada law which bans companies that took bets from U.S. players after the 2006.
 Hollreiser said he couldn’t talk about any plans beyond New Jersey.

 In the meantime, MGM and Caesars are getting closer to making their own online offerings in partnership with PartyGaming owner Bwin.Party Digital Entertainment Plc and 888 Holdings Plc, respectively.

 Both of those companies were also major participants in the U.S. market prior to legalization, gaining online expertise that Las Vegas casino operators need.
-Unlike Pokerstars, they pulled out of the United States after the 2006 legislation.
+But unlike Pokerstars, they pulled out of the U.S. after the 2006 legislation.

 The Gaming Association’s brief in the New Jersey proceeding acknowledges that many states had declared that online poker was illegal even prior to 2006.
 At least eight states enacted laws specifically banning Internet gambling, and every state bans gambling without a license, the trade group noted.
 Thus, “PokerStars violated the laws of every state,” it wrote.

-Note: (This story corrects paragraph three to clarify that authorities had alleged the company had accepted bets in violation of U.S. law)